Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/generateddocs/vwanConnectivity.bicep.md

-parPrivateDnsZones | No       | Array of DNS Zones to provision in Hub Virtual Network. parPrivateDnsZoneAutoMergeAzureBackupZone | No       | Set Parameter to false to skip the addition of a Private DNS Zone for Azure Backup. parVirtualNetworkIdToLink | No       | Resource ID of VNet for Private DNS Zone VNet Links parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry
+parPrivateDnsZones | No       | Array of DNS Zones to provision in Hub Virtual Network. parPrivateDnsZoneAutoMergeAzureBackupZone | No       | Set Parameter to false to skip the addition of a Private DNS Zone for Azure Backup. parVirtualNetworkIdToLink | No       | Resource ID of VNet for Private DNS Zone VNet Links parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry